 I will say that if you're not one for loud, high-energy workouts, F45 might not be for you.
-I, however, found that the yells of encouragement from the trainers and the playlist made the classes that much easier.
+I, however, found that the shouts of encouragement from the trainers and the playlists made the classes that much easier.

 Now, about the price.
 I honestly think it's worth it.
 I've long worked out at the gym, and you just can't replicate a workout like this on your own.
 What's great is that almost every studio offers a free week trial, so you can always give it a go before you commit to the cost.
-If high-energy cardio mixed with resistance is your jam, definitely give it a crack.
 The eight-week challenges don't cost extra on top of your regular membership.

 The only issue with F45 is that there is no stretching or cooling down involved, so it's important to take the time to do it yourself.